 ( Hydrangea serrata )

-Panicle hydrangea have elongated flower heads .
-The cone shaped panicles can range from six to eighteen inches long.
-Of all the hydrangea varieties the panicle hydrangeas are the most cold hardy and thrive in zones 4 to 7.
+Panicle hydrangea has elongated flower heads.
+The cone-shaped panicles can range from six to eighteen inches long.
+Of all the hydrangea varieties the panicle hydrangeas are the coldest hardy and thrive in zones 4 to 7.
 They are one of the few that can thrive in full sun.
-They usually flower from mid to late summer and their blooms are very long lasting.
+They usually flower from mid to late summer and their blooms are very long-lasting.
 These blooms are a great choice for drying or to use in cut arrangements.

 It is best to prune these hydrangeas back to 1 to 3 feet tall, though you can cut them to the ground.
 If you leave a bit of the old wood, it can help to support the new growth and keep it from flopping as much.
 This should be done in late winter to early spring.